 The primary focus on the community service and use zone is on providing key public services to the community.
-The facilities will be fit for purpose with more developed infrastructure for the immediate needs.
-The spaces and design around these facilities will be in keeping with the parkland setting.
-The community services include the CFA and Bop Bop Karrong Integrated Child and Family Centre.
+The facilities will be fit for purpose and the spaces and design around these facilities will be in keeping with the parkland setting.
+The community services include the CFA, Bop Bop Karrong Integrated Child and Family Centre and Barwon Water pump facilities.